hashicorp/consul/middleware/dnssec/README.md

 ~~~
 dnssec [ZONES... ] {
     key file KEY...
+    cache_capacity CAPACITY
 }
 ~~~

 * `key file` indicates that key file(s) should be read from disk.
 When multiple keys are specified, RRsets will be signed with all keys.
 Generating a key can be done with `dnssec-keygen`: `dnssec-keygen -a ECDSAP256SHA256 <zonename>`.
 A key created for zone *A* can be safely used for zone *B*.

+* `cache_capacity` indicates the capacity of the LRU cache.
+The dnssec middleware uses LRU cache to manage objects and the default capacity is 10000.

 ## Examples